ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

   $ submitjob -a STATE -i run.sh -n 1 -p 8 -w 1

 Total energy of the metallic system is sensitive to the smearing function and width, and the number of k-points, and they should be determined very carefully before the production run.
-Detail is discussed in the tutorial (to be completed).
+Detail is discussed in the `corresponding section <https://state-doc.readthedocs.io/en/latest/Tutorial/al.html>`_ of the STATE documenation.

 Nickel
 ======